mohitjain/mohitjain/_posts/2012-11-26-use-after_commit-instead-of-active-record-callbacks-to-avoid-unexpected-errors.md

  handle_asynchronously :async_send_notification
 end

-# It looks fine that comment record passed to delayed job and then delayed job will fetch this
+# It looks beautiful that comment record passed to the delayed job and then delayed job will fetch this
 #comment and then post on which this comment has been made and a notification will
 #send via email to the author of that post.
 Right?
 {% endhighlight %}
-You won’t see any issue in development, as local db can commit fast.
-But in production server, db traffic might be huge, worker probably finish faster than transaction commit. e.g
+You won’t see any issue in development, as local DB can commit fast.
+But in production server, db traffic might be massive, worker probably finish faster than transaction commit. e.g

-1. main process
+1. primary process
 2. worker process
 3. BEGIN